Northeastern-Science-Magazine/nusci-backend/README.md

 <hr>

-# Technologies and Purposes
+# Technologies

-- NVM/NPM/Node.js
-- Docker Desktop
-- Git/Github Desktop
+### Softwares
+- `Git / Github Desktop` We use Git for version control.
+We use Github Desktop as a UI to interface with Git
+- `Docker Desktop` We use Docker to containerize our projects, and deploy them in neutral environments that are OS independent.
+- `NVM / NPM / Node.js` We use NVM to manage our NPM versions.
+We use NPM to manage our dependencies for the project.
-- MongoDB Compass
+- `MongoDB Compass` We use MongoDB Compass to view our database instance.
-- Microsoft VS Code
+- `Visual Studio Code` We are in favour of using VS Code for web development for its lightweight experience and useful extensions.

+### Project Stack
+- `Express.js` We use Express.js to build our web server.
+- `MongoDB / Mongoose` We use MongoDB for our database, and Mongoose in order to validate data going in and out of the database.
+- `Jest + Supertest` We use Jest and Supertest as our testing libraries, to test endpoints on our Express.js server.

 <hr>

-### Contribution Guidelines
+# Contribution Guidelines

-1. Ask for permission to be assigned a ticket.
+1. Find a 'New Ticket' to be assigned a ticket from the Project Board, and ask to be assigned.

 2. Once assigned, create a new branch off ```main``` named with the issue number and the ticket name formatted as follows: